Iron Chef: Features & Story

-Story

-The kayfabe "story" behind Iron Chef is recounted at the beginning of every episode.
+The kayfabe "story" behind Iron Chef is recounted at the beginning of every episode of the English dub.
 A title card, with a quote from famed French food author Jean Anthelme Brillat-Savarin first appeared: "Tell me what you eat, and I'll tell you what you are."
 Then, it was said that Kaga "realized his dream in a form never seen before" and specially constructed a cooking arena called "Kitchen Stadium".
 There, visiting chefs from "around the world" would compete against his Gourmet Academy, led by his three (later four) Iron Chefs.
 Chairman Kaga himself was a showpiece, dressed in outlandish examples of men's formal attire.
 The English name Iron Chef comes from the show itself: Kaga would use this translation of the Japanese title when summoning his chefs at the beginning of the "battle".

-Iron Chefs
+Iron Chefs & Statistics

 From the beginning of the show in 1993, the three Iron Chefs were: Iron Chef Japanese Rokusaburo Michiba, Iron Chef Chinese Chen Kenichi, and Iron Chef French Yutaka Ishinabe.
 After the first season, Ishinabe decided to step down and become an 'honorary Iron Chef', thus passing the mantle of Iron Chef French to Hiroyuki Sakai in 1994.
 Ishinabe returned for two more battles during season three.
 At the beginning of season four in 1996, Michiba announced his retirement and debuted Koumei Nakamura as the new Iron Chef Japanese.
 Michiba returned on rare occasions for special Kitchen Stadium battles.
 In 1997, Chairman Kaga announced a new, additional Iron Chef to the group: Iron Chef Italian Masahiko Kobe.
 He was the youngest of the Iron Chefs and battled sparingly throughout the rest of the show, ascending to the stage separately from the three main Iron Chefs, and surrounded by a chamber string ensemble.
 In 1998, Nakamura also decided to retire and passed the title of Iron Chef Japanese to Masaharu Morimoto.